 This way your employees are being proactive in preventing some of these bad days from happening in the first place.

-While it may be true that chairs and eyeglasses aren’t revolutionary technology, these simple tools can make the world of a difference in the health of your employees.
+While it may be true that chairs and eyeglasses aren’t revolutionary employee wellness technology, these simple tools can make the world of a difference for the health of your employees.

 Simple things like making sure your employees have the basic tools they need to do their jobs comfortably and sufficiently will save you thousands of dollars in the long-run.